nose-devs/nose2/docs/dev/hook_reference.rst

    Plugins can use this hook to take action after a test has completed running and reported its outcome.

+.. function :: startLayerTeardownTest(self, event)

+   :param event: A :class:`nose2.events.StartLayerTeardownTestEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action before the start of ``testTearDown()`` in a layer.

+.. function :: stopLayerTeardownTest(self, event)

+   :param event: A :class:`nose2.events.StopLayerTeardownTestEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action after ``testTearDown()`` finishes, in a layer.

+.. function :: startLayerTeardown(self, event)

+   :param event: A :class:`nose2.events.StartLayerTeardownEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action before the start of the ``tearDown()`` in a layer.

+.. function :: stopLayerTeardown(self, event)

+   :param event: A :class:`nose2.events.StopLayerTeardownEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action after ``tearDown()`` finishes, in a layer.

 .. function :: stopTestRun(self, event)